AliAsgharGill/NextJS-Learn/next/README.md

 ## Templates are similar to layouts in the wrap each child layout or page,

 ## But when templates, when a user navigate between routes that share a template, a new instance fo the component is mounted, DOM elements are recreated, state is not preserved, and effects are re-synchronized

+# **Loading**

+## Need to make _loading.tsx_ file in the page or group where we want to show loading. like here we make for blog page.

+## This file automatically wrap page.tsx file and all the children within react suspense boundary.

+## we can use skelton and spinners in it.

+## _Benefits_

+## 1. We can show loading state as soon as a user navigate to a new router, it make user-friendly and user now his request is acknowledge and loading.

+## 2. NextJs allow the creation of shared layouts that remain interactive while new route segments are loading. and user can intrect with other part of app, like navbar etc.